iTwin/itwin-cli/docs/access-control/member/user/update.md

   **Type:** `string` **Required:** Yes

 - **`--role-id`**
   A list of role IDs to assign to the user.
+Max amount of 50.
   **Type:** `string` **Required:** Yes **Multiple:** Yes

 ## Examples